CiscoBlockChain/AshyaDeviceService/README.md

 ## Ashya: IoT devices registry on Blockchain
-###  A web application for registering IoT devices based on Blockchain.
+###  Web application for registering IoT devices based on Blockchain.
 A full description of this project you can find [here](https://github.com/CiscoBlockChain/EthExperiments/blob/master/KlugeAshay.md)